he Historian is rife with incredible coincidences and unbelievable plot twists,

 of them will find his tomb.
 Yes, Dracula wants to be found, because that will prove the determined scholar is worthy

 of being Dracula's librarian.
 For 500 years, Dracula has been living in his tomb, reading books, longing for a librarian.
+He doesn't want to drink your blood, Dracula wants you to be his librarian!

 But no one has made it to the tomb.
 Perhaps after the first couple hundred years without a librarian, Dracula might realize